Can you please tell us a little bit about your career so far?

 For people undergoing chemo, often their symptoms come in waves.
 Should people periodise their diet in any way, or is it more about consistently trying to get calories/protein/nutrition in to the best of their abilities?

 I have seen evidence that megadosing antioxidant supplements during chemotherapy can “protect” cancer cells during chemotherapy, prolonging the overall process.
 Does the same thing happen with food, or is eating as many fruits and vegetables as possible still encouraged?

 We do not recommend antioxidant supplements during treatment as there is debate as to whether the antioxidants would counteract some of the intended oxidative effects of treatment, especially radiation.
 I see no issue with encouraging patients to get food sources of antioxidants, rather than supplement form.

 There are people doing research on the ketogenic diet for cancer who believe it is the best nutritional option for certain situations – particularly certain types of brain cancer, or other forms of cancer where traditional treatments haven’t been as effective as hoped for.
 What is your take on this?

-My take is that we do not have results yet, and it is a VERY difficult diet to follow.
+My take is that we do not have results yet, and the ketogenic diet is a VERY difficult diet to follow.
 If a patient is interested after hearing all the challenges, pros and cons, then I would be ok with them trying it with medical supervision.
 I happen to think that it’s so difficult and so restrictive that it would have a net negative effect on the patients’ quality of life.
 But that is a decision that is best left up to the patient.

 In a similar vein, I have heard discussion about fasting for 24-48 hours prior to chemotherapy has benefits.
 Any truth to this that you know of, or is weight maintenance a larger priority?